Glossary of Terminology

 Graduated (from Program): This refers to sponsorships that are deactivated, no longer in the sponsorship program because they have specifically graduated and not publicly viewable by any supporters.
 These sponsorships are still visible to previous sponsors but can not accept new sponsors.
 This classification, by default, is not considered an Active Sponsorship in your Reports and in your sponsorships list.

 Groups – In REACH, you can create different Groups to manually place your supporters in.
 A supporter can belong to more than one group and the groups they are a part of display on their supporter record.
 Groups are available on the Essentials, Pro and Pro Plus plans only.

-Head of Household – If multiple family members of the same household are Supporters, you can designate one Supporter as the Head of Household in their Supporter record.
+Head of Household – If multiple family members of the same household are Supporters, you can designate one Supporter as the Head of Household in their Supporter record (available on Essentials, Pro and Pro Plus plan levels).
 Other family members can then be listed under that record.
-This is primarily used for Contribution Statements and tax documentation.
+This is primarily used for Contribution Statements and tax documentation and as a supporter filter in the Supporters Report.
 This allows the donation history of all members of the household to be included on the Head of Household’s Contribution Statement, if desired.

 Household Record – A record that includes multiple contacts connected under a family or business relationship.

 Index – Similar to a Top Donors report, the REACH Index is an algorithm that is calculated weekly to provide an organization with a larger picture of the work the supporter is doing for the organization.
 It includes how much money supporters have raised through campaigns they have run as well as any matching donations brought in via soft credits.

 In-Kind – Donations deemed as in-kind are non-cash contributions typically of goods, services or time.
 See also Soft Credits.

 Integration – An integration is the automated sync of data between a third-party service and a database.
 REACH integrates with various email marketing, event management and accounting services.